gregorybloom/resume/README.md

 **PROFILE**

 Threat and web security analyst with nearly 10 years of experience in decoding, examining, and removing malware.
-Occasionally researching machine learning methodologies and convolutional neural networks.
-Develops tools to further automate malware detection, develops thorough documentation to improve training and internal tool usability, and researches state of the art methods to detect malware
+Experienced in team training and building for malware and vulnerability analysis.
+Occasionally researches machine learning methodologies and convolutional neural networks as a solution to these challenges.
+Develops tools to further automate malware detection, develops thorough documentation and training videos to improve training and internal tool usability, and researches state of the art methods to detect malware.

 Develops Unity/JS games for fun.